raymondjustus/Tsuro/traversal.md

 ```js
 getNode(id: string): Node
 ```
-Returns a copy of the given `Node` with the given `id`, including all Edges connected to this Node and any Tokens on this Node.
+Returns a copy of the given `Node` with the given `id`.
 Throws an error if a Node with the given `id` doesn't exist.

 ```js
 getEdge(id1: string, id2: string): Edge